Materials-Consortia/OPTIMADE/optimade.md

 > **For implementers**: To get an understanding of which properties MUST be queryable and which are RECOMMENDED, please see section [6.
 Entry List](#h.6).

+## <a name="h.3.6">3.6.
+Relationships</a>

+The API implementation MAY describe many-to-many relationships between entries along with OPTIONAL human-readable descriptions that describe the relationship.
+These relationships can be to the same, or to different, entry types.

+In responses that use the jsonapi format, such relationships MUST be communicated using the `"relationships"` field of the response encoded as jsonapi relationship objects in accordance with the [jsonapi specification](https://jsonapi.org/format/1.0/#document-resource-object-relationships).
+The OPTIONAL human-readable description is provided in the `"description"` field inside the `"meta"` dictionary of a relationship.

+Other response formats (e.g., ones using database-specific prefixes) have to encode these relationships in ways appropriate for each format.
+If the format has no dedicated mechanism to indicate relationships, it is suggested that they are encoded alongside other properties.
+For each entry type, the relationships with entries of that type can then be encoded in a field with the name of the entry type, which are to contain a list of the ids of the referenced entries alongside the respective human-readable description of the relationships.
+It is the intent that future versions of this standard uphold the viability of this encoding by not standardizing property names that overlap with the entry type names.

 # <a name="h.4">4.
 API Endpoints</a>

 The URL component that follows the base URL MUST represent one of the